satriyobud/Open360/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## 🌟 Open Source

+Open360 is an open-source project.
+Contributions, issues, and feature requests are welcome!

+### Contributing

+We welcome contributions from the community!
+Please see our contributing guidelines:
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Test thoroughly
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
+7. Open a Pull Request

 ## 🆘 Support

 For support and questions:
 - Create an issue in the repository
 - Check the troubleshooting section above
-- Review the code documentation
+- Review the [TECHNICAL_BLUEPRINT.md](./TECHNICAL_BLUEPRINT.md) for technical details

 ---